TAILOR-UoB/new_ways_of_publishing/booksource/introduction/publishing-workflow.md

 rest of the document and use cases also include Quarto.
 A description of these and other publishing tools is described with more detail in Section [](sec:for).

-## Hybrid tools

-**Hybrid tools** are a combination of both _authoring_ and _formatting_ tools.
-While in some situations it is a good practice to separate the two aspects, some computer programs integrate them in one tool that may (or may not) provide access to the intermediate artefacts.
-For example, softwares like Microsoft Word are authoring tools that already provide the formated output durint the authoring process.
-Another typical example in academic environments is Overleaf that provides an online collaborative authoring platform that integrates with _pdfLatex_ in the back end.
-Section [](sec:hyb) provides additional information about those tools.